 On the other hand, testifying experts are also critical and the selection process should be thorough and deliberate.
 Bill explains, “When we look at testifying experts, we look for people who are going to connect with the jury and hopefully also connect with the judge.
 When that connection occurs with a testifying expert, it is a thing of beauty and I have had instances where a testifying expert spent hours instructing the jury on the ultimate issues in the case.
 In one episode, even the judge was asking the expert questions.”
 This speaks to the expert’s ability to engage an audience and communicate ideas in an interesting and illuminating fashion.

 The relationship between consulting and testifying experts is not one that is mutually exclusive.
 Bill expounds, “The other thing that we find with testifying experts is that the reports are critical and many of them need a lot of help doing their expert reports, especially in a damages case…We do like to engage our experts as early as possible to be able to bring them along.
 That’s why having a consulting expert can be so helpful.”

 This distinction that Bill makes between testifying and consulting experts is an important one.
 It is a decision that many of our clients must consider early in the retention process.
 As an expert witness search and referral firm, it is our job to find the ideal expert and add the value of assisting our clients with this decision-making process.
 This is why we were so excited to speak with Bill about the important distinction between experts.
-We implore you to listen to our conversation with Bill Shawn on our podcast, Engaging Experts.
+We implore you to listen to our conversation with Bill Shawn on our podcast, Discussions at the Round Table.
 We were honored to speak with him and hope that you find our conversation most informative.